mvw/surrogate-pair/README.md

 ## Usage

-Load the function with `M-x load-file` and then provide surrogate-pair.el
+Load the function with `M-x load-file` and then provide the `surrogate-pair.el` source code to Emacs to load it.

 Move the cursor over the hex code (like in the section below) and type `M-x surrogate-pair` to call that function.